Catch wrestling: Judo

 A notable match in 1914 was between two prime representatives of their respective crafts: the German-American catch wrestler Ad Santel was the world light heavyweight champion in catch wrestling, while Tokugoro Ito, a fifth-degree black belt in judo, claimed to be the world judo champion.
 Santel defeated Ito and proclaimed himself world judo champion.

 The response from Jigoro Kano's Kodokan was swift and came in the form of another challenger, fourth-degree black belt Daisuke Sakai.
 Santel, however, still defeated the Kodokan Judo representative.
-The Kodokan tried to stop the hooker by sending men like fifth-degree black belt Reijiro Nagata (who Santel defeated by TKO).
+The Kodokan tried to stop the hooker by sending men like fifth-degree black belt Reijiro Nagata (whom Santel defeated by TKO).
 Santel also drew with fifth-degree black belt Hikoo Shoji.
 The challenge matches stopped after Santel gave up on the claim of being the world judo champion in 1921 in order to pursue a career in full-time professional wrestling.
 Although Tokugoro Ito avenged his loss to Santel with a choke, official Kodokan representatives proved unable to imitate Ito's success.
 Just as Ito was the only Japanese judoka to overcome Santel, Santel was the only Western catch-wrestler on record as having a win over Ito, who also regularly challenged other grappling styles.